 - 23. An ex ante census of project electricity consumers are intended to be supplied with electricity from the project renewable mini-grid shall be carried out to document the physical location of each consumer and the anticipated annual electricity consumption of each consumer.
 As an option, the anticipated annual electricity consumption of individual consumer may be established based on the type of connection or payment arrangement provided (e.g. load limited, fee for service based connection).
-The consumers should be categorised as either households (Type I consumers) or non-households5 (Type II consumers).
-Electricity consumption of each Type I consumer shall be individually metered.
-Type I consumers whose consumption is required to be individually metered are called Type I-M consumers and Type I consumers whose consumption is not required to be individually metered are called as Type I-NM facilities. - 24.
-Baseline emissions are the sum of emissions associated with:
+The consumers should be categorised as either households (Type I consumers) or non-households3 (Type II consumers).
+Electricity consumption of each Type I consumer that is expected to consume more than 1,000 kWh per year and each Type II consumer shall be individually metered.
+Type I consumers and Type I consumers whose consumption is required to be individually metered are called Type I-M consumers and Type I consumers whose consumption is not required to be individually metered are called as Type I-NM facilities. - 24.
+Baseline emissions are the sum of emissions associated with: - Consumers that will be connected to the new or expanded mini-grid but were not connected to any existing grids prior to the project activity; these are defined as new consumers (either Type I and Type II consumers); - (b) Consumers that will be connected to the new or expanded mini-grid but were connected to an existing grid prior to the project activity; these are defined as existing consumers (for existing consumers, whether they are Type I and Type II consumers is not relevant).